 If you have some experience planning events, then this is a very viable option.
 If you have planned enough events to feel confident that you know what you're doing but just need some help getting your business started, then I can help!
 Please visit my Starting an Event Planning Business page to learn more.

 If, however, you're just starting out and have never planned your own events, then please, for the love of everything good....don't start your own business quite yet!

 I realize that this might disappoint those of you who have dreams of working for yourself; and trust me, you CAN open your own business in the not-so-distant-future.
 It will happen more quickly than you ever imagined; but don't do it quite yet.

-I recommend that you work in the industry for a few years and have a thorough knowledge of event planning before deciding to open your own event planning business.
+But please, trust me.
+You do not want to open an event planning company until you truly understand every aspect of event planning.
+Not only will you get into something deeper than you can manage, but you stand the chance of getting sued.
+You could possibly lose thousands, if not hundreds of thousands of dollars due to either mistakes or lawsuits.
 Remember that it’s not “all about you” and your desire to have a fun career.
 There is a lot at stake, including a lot of money and someone else’s trust in you to plan a perfect event.